TerrainNet: Visual Modeling of Complex Terrain for High-speed, Off-road Navigation: Experiments

 \subsubsection{Architecture}

 To understand the importance of each component in \bevnet{}, we perform an ablation study by training a few alternative models with some of the components disabled.
-We summarize the results in Table~\ref{tab:ablation} and have the following observations: \begin{enumerate} \item Without soft quantization (\emph{``No soft quantization''}), the semantic mIoU degrades by 2.6 points, indicating the differentiable projection is crucial for correcting the end-to-end projection error from image space to BEV space.
-It has no negative impact on elevation accuracy likely due to the terrain being naturally smooth. \item The ``\emph{No z}'' variant removes the elevation feature completely and only projects the image features.
+We summarize the results in Table~\ref{tab:ablation} and have the following observations: \begin{enumerate} \item Without soft quantization (\emph{``No soft quantization''}), the semantic mIoU degrades by 2 points, indicating the differentiable projection is crucial for correcting the end-to-end projection error from image space to BEV space.
+It has a small impact on elevation accuracy likely due to the terrain being naturally smooth. \item The ``\emph{No z}'' variant removes the elevation feature completely and only projects the image features.
 This results in a large error in ground elevation. \item Removing the depth completion network and only using the raw stereo depth (\emph{``No depth completion''}) degrades both semantic and elevation accuracy by a large margin. \item We also trained a model using the ground-truth depth for the projection (\emph{``Full model + GT depth''}).
-It has a sizeable improvement in semantic mIoU (2 points) but worse elevation accuracy.
-The degraded elevation accuracy is likely due to noise in the depth image and the lack of end-to-end depth correction. \end{enumerate}
+It has a sizeable improvement both in semantic mIoU (2 points) and elevation error. \end{enumerate}

 The results show that every design decision made in \bevnet{} is crucial for its performance.
 It also indicates that improving depth prediction accuracy is an effective way to improve the terrain model.